 Vektrex 10A SMU Takes the SSL Enabling Technology and Test Category

-The winning 10A SpikeSafe SMU is an innovative precision tool developed in response to the industry’s evolving need for improved testing.
-LED source characterization, according to an article written by Vektrex CTO Jeff Hulett in 2017, must rely on newer test methods that don’t create unnecessary heat effects, which throw off the results when testing high-efficacy LEDs are characterized.
+The winning 10A SpikeSafe Pulsed SMU is an innovative tool developed in response to the industry’s need for improved testing.
+LED characterization, according to an article written by Vektrex CTO Jeff Hulett in 2017, must transition to newer test methods that don’t create unnecessary heat effects, which throw off the results when high-efficacy LEDs are characterized.

-Vektrex CEO, Melissa Ford, stated “Vektrex is committed to developing innovative products and constantly improving testing technologies.
+When she accepted the award, Vektrex’s CEO, Melissa Ford, stated “Vektrex is committed to developing innovative products and constantly improving testing technologies.
 Measurement errors of 4% are unacceptable and unnecessary given the new innovative tools in the marketplace.”